What Is Let’s Talk Culture?

 The ‘Let’s Talk Culture’ seminars played an integral role in educating service providers about working cross culturally, specifically in mental health.
 Mental health is perceived quite differently from one culture to another.
 For services to deliver effective treatment there are essential aspects which need to be understood.

-The series “developed a level of unprecedented popularity and following across Western Australia’s service providers, policy makers, researchers, consumers and carers who have a stake and/or interest in transcultural mental health issues.
+The series developed a level of unprecedented popularity and following across Western Australia’s service providers, policy makers, researchers, consumers and carers who have a stake and/or interest in transcultural mental health issues.
 All seminars were typically booked out to full seating capacity (~ 240).
-Topics that have been covered range from Spirituality, Culture and Mental health, Men, Culture and Mental health to the most recent, Alcohol, Drugs, Culture and Mental Health.
-(Mental Health in Multicultural Australia (MHIMA)
+Topics that have been covered range from Spirituality, Culture and Mental health, Men, Culture and Mental health.
+The Let’s Talk Culture series ended in 2016 with funding cuts.

-‘What are the needs of Culturally and Linguistically Diverse young people in WA and which services fulfil those needs?’ – 22/6/2017 at Richmond Fellowship, Cannington.
+- ‘What are the needs of young people from Culturally and Linguistically Diverse backgrounds and which services fulfil those needs?’ – 22/6/2017 at Richmond Fellowship, Cannington.
 See the Report here

 - ‘What are the effects of homelessness and lack of psychosocial support on individuals from CaLD backgrounds who have a mental health condition?’ – 26/10/2017 at Herb Graham Recreation Centre, Mirrabooka.
 See the Report here

 - ‘Is drug and alcohol use in CaLD populations unique when compared to others?’ -20/3/2018 at Perth Hospitality Academy Function Centre, Moore Street, East Perth.
 See the Report here.